Karhusa/F_AMR_project/README.md

 * Antibiotics
 * Sample type (feces / gut)
 * The raw metadata contains a JSON-like column (jattr) that must be unpacked before filtering.

+02_

+Linking SRA Metadata with SPIRE Human Metadata via BioSample IDs

+Overview:
+This workflow links SRA run-level metadata to SPIRE human metadata using shared BioSample IDs (SAMN, SAMD, SAMEA).
+The goal is to produce a clean, merged metadata table enriched with demographic, clinical, and antibiotic-related information.